-Appendix 1: Details on GPS buoy tracking data and observer data
+Supplementary Material S1: Details on GPS buoy tracking data and observer data

 Calculating the coverage of French GPS buoy tracking data

-3 French fishing companies operated in the Atlantic and Indian Oceans over 2007-2013.
+Three French fishing companies operated in the Atlantic and Indian Oceans over 2007-2013.
 Over time, the coverage of their fishing vessels increased to reach 100% on a yearly basis in 2010.
 Indeed, during several periods, no data was available for 2 of the 3 fishing companies.
-However, at a finer time scale, due to storage and exporting issue, data is missing for 2 of the 3 fishing companies for periods of a few days to a few months.
+However, at a finer time scale, due to storage and exporting issue, data are missing for 2 of the 3 fishing companies for periods of a few days to a few months.
 During these periods, we calculated a vessel coverage as the ratio between French fishing vessels belonging to the companies having provided data and the total number of French fishing vessels.

 Besides, for the last fishing company, in the Indian Ocean, only a fraction of the total number of GPS buoys was provided for 2007 and for the beginning of 2008 but the corresponding coverage was unknown.
 To solve this problem, fishing company 1 indicated that 100 buoys were in use per vessel in the Indian Ocean at that time.
 Using data available for this company over 2009-2013, we evaluated the expected number of GPS buoys for fishing company 1 as the mean ratio between buoys used each month and buoys used on a yearly basis.
 Combining this information with the number of purse seiners of company 1, we assumed that the coverage of this company was the ratio between provided buoys and expected buoys.